 Habit: Oeceoclades maculata grows among leaf detritus and rocks.
 It produces a very short rhizomatous stem that is covered with secondary stems that are expanded to form below ground, rounded pseudobulbs up to 6 cm in length.
 From the top of the pseudobulb flattened a single linear leaf emerge that is up to 40 cm in length.
 The leaf is green but often has white spots.

-Habitat: Oeceoclades maculata grows in humus material along the floor of Dry Broadleaf Evergreen Formation – Forests (Coppice).
+Habitat: Oeceoclades maculata grows in leaf detrius along the floor of Dry Broadleaf Evergreen Formation – Forests (coppice).

-Distribution in Bahamas/Globally: Oeceoclades maculata originally thought to be native in the Bahamas and the rest of the new word it is now understood that it is a relatively recent introduction from Africa,
+Distribution: Oeceoclades maculata originally thought to be native in the Lucayan Archipelago and the rest of the new world it is now understood that it is a relatively recent introduction from Africa.

 Medicinal/Cultural/Economic usage: While there are no medicinal uses of Oeceoclades maculata like all orchids they are prized for their beautiful flowers.
 ALL orchids are protected internationally by the Convention on the International Trade of Endangered Species (CITES) and should not be collected from the wild.